ungaunga/ihris-documentation/docs/last-mile_initiative/lmi-administrative-documentation.rst

 =Controlling User Accounts & Privileges=

 OpenMRS uses privileges and roles to control access to data within the system.
-Privileges define what can or cannot be done in the system (e.g., ''Edit People'' or ''Add User'') while Roles are used to group privileges into more manageable grouping.
+Privileges define what can or cannot be done in the system (e.g., *Edit People*  or *Add User* ) while Roles are used to group privileges into more manageable grouping.
 To make the system easier to manage, roles can contain other roles as well as privileges.
 Roles inherit all privileges that exist within the child roles.

-We'll use this example: you are working with several privileges related to patient data &mdash; e.g., ''View Patient'', ''Edit Patient'', and ''Add Patient''.
-The ''View Patient'' privilege lets users look at patients in the system, the ''Edit Patient'' privilege lets users edit information about existing patients, and the ''Add Patient'' privilege allows users to create a completely new patient record within the system.
+We'll use this example: you are working with several privileges related to patient data &mdash; e.g., *View Patient* , *Edit Patient* , and *Add Patient* .
+The *View Patient*  privilege lets users look at patients in the system, the *Edit Patient*  privilege lets users edit information about existing patients, and the *Add Patient*  privilege allows users to create a completely new patient record within the system.
 Now imagine that you need to assign the proper rules to three people: Mary the Medical Student, Bob the Data Assistant, and Erica the Data Manager.
 You want medical students to be able to view patients, but not edit or add them.
 Data assistants should be able to not only view, but also edit patient data.
 And you want your data managers to be able to create new patients within your system.
 In the simplest method of assigning privileges you could individually assign the privileges:

 {| cellspacing=0 cellpadding=5
 !
 User !!
 Privilege(s)